Royal Academy Summer Exhibition!

 I was also thinking of the images I saw in Crete of figures leaping over bulls.

-I was so excited to receive the news that this painting has been shortlisted for the Royal Academy.
-And now, I have to submit my leaping girl to be judged in person by the selection committee.
-I hope she is feeling brave…
+I was so excited to receive the news that my painting was shortlisted.
+Then I had to submit my leaping girl to be judged in person by the selection committee.

 I needed expert help to get her ready for her interview!
-So I headed off to a wonderful shop called Fielders.
+So I headed to a wonderful shop called Fielders.
 It is a proper art supply and framing shop.
 There used to be quite a lot of shops like this but now they are really rare.
-And very precious, I think.
-You can find people who are really knowledgeable who will help you.
-And here is one of the team helping me to choose a mount and frame for my picture.